 Where to stay in Tenerife

 If you are looking for holidays in Tenerife you will be able to choose between big resorts with plenty of leisure activities and smaller, quieter resorts - some of which are just for adults.
 Tenerife car hire will let you explore outside of your resort so whether you want wild nightlife and the family-friendly water parks or quieter secluded beaches it's all within reach.
 Las Americas is a popular resort for the nightlife, while San Miguel de Abona is worth trying for a more relaxing break.
-You could visit for the February festivals that take place across the island, or try November's wine festival for something a little less raucous!
+Granadilla and La Laguna vie for the spot of prettiest town on Tenerife.
+Vilaflor is set upon a mountain top, and a great spot to get away from it all.
+You could visit Tenerife for the February festivals that take place across the island, or try November's wine festival for something a little less raucous!

 Our top five day trips by car: